 A final low-pitched instrument belonging to the woodwind family is the bassoon.
 It is a large instrument played with a double reed frequently found in orchestras.
 A normal bassoon has a pitch range from 55 Hz–575 Hz.

-The double bassoon is the slightly larger, slightly lower brother to the bassoon.
+The double bassoon, also known as the contrabassoon, is the slightly larger, slightly lower brother to the bassoon.
 Known for its unique shape, the double bassoon sounds around an octave below the normal bassoon.
 The bottom of its range extends to 25 Hz.

 The trombone is a well-loved brass instrument known for its slide.
 It frequently plays a prominent role in orchestras, school bands, and even jazz bands.
 Typical trombone is capable of producing pitches from 110 Hz–630 Hz.